-Example of annual fees and costs from 1 July 2021
+Example of annual fees and costs from 1 October 2022

-Example - MySuper product and Eligible Spouse Division Balance of \$50,000 Investment fees 0.76% For every \$50,000 you have in the MySuper product you will be charged \$380 each year.
-0.09% of Fund assets And, you will be charged \$45 in operating costs if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
-Plus Administration fees 0.09% of Fund assets + 0.4% p.a. (capped at \$800 p.a.)
-You will be charged \$45 in operating costs, and if your balance was \$50,000, then for that year you will be charged \$200 in administration fees.
-Equals Cost of product Note: Additional fees may apply If your balance was \$50,000, then for that year you will be charged \$425 if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
-All other members will be charged \$625
+Example - MySuper Division and Eligible Balance of \$50,000 Administration fees and costs If you are a Goldman Sachs Employee in the Accumulation Section, or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee 0.09% of Fund assets.
+For all other members: 0.09% of Fund assets + 0.4% p.a (capped at \$800 p.a.) of Fund assets If you are a Goldman Sachs Employee in the Accumulation Section, or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee you will be charged \$45 in operating costs if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
+For all other members: You will be charged \$45 in operating costs, and if your balance was \$50,000, then for that year you will be charged \$200 in administration fees.
+PLUS Investment fees and costs 0.62% For every \$50 000 you have in the My Super Division you will be charged \$310 each year.
+PLUS Transaction costs 0.06% And, you will be charged \$30 in transactions costs.
+EQUALS Cost of product If your balance was \$50,000 at the beginning of the year, then for that year you will be charged \$385 if you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee.
+All other members will be charged \$585.